beingzhutao/BeingZ/index.md

 ---

-My name is Zhutao, and I am a graduate student at Rutgers University who has a great interest in chemistry.
+I am a graduate student at Rutgers University who has a great interest in chemistry.

 I'm also an amateur programmer, I guess.